 Grace is a tiny city located in the state of Idaho.
 With a population of 945 people and just one neighborhood, Grace is the 97th largest community in Idaho.
-Much of the housing stock in Grace was built prior to World War II, making it one of the older and more historic cities in the country.
+Grace has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 When you are in Grace, you'll notice that it is more blue-collar than most other communities in America.
 47.84% of Grace’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Grace is a city of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Grace who work in healthcare suport services (13.12%), farm management occupations (10.88%), and management occupations (10.08%).